-- Finishes a Crowning Moment of Funny in Red vs. Blue, where a minor Red Zealot character says this after acquiring the Blue flag and ranting about how the Battle Creek Reds and Blues will "worship me as though I were a god!"
+- In Red vs. Blue, where a minor Red Zealot character says this after acquiring the Blue flag and ranting about how the Battle Creek Reds and Blues will "worship me as though I were a god!"
 Then the Blues run up and kill him, making him say this.

 Red Zealot: I regret nothing!
 I lived as few men dared to dream!

 - In MGT School, Rasta says this after screaming at Akira to snap out of her daze (it also provides the page quote).

 - Roomies!, It's Walky!, Joyce and Walky!: Ruth invokes this trope when she dies pushing Danny out of the way of a truck

 - Awkward Zombie: At the end of this strip when Sora is criticized for his ship design.

 - This comic from Between Failures, after a Funbag Airbag incident.

 - Romantically Apocalyptic, here.

 - In 8-Bit Theater, when Thief is about to get killed by Black Mage, his last words are "My only regret is that I didn't hate you more."